SKIP TO THESE SECTIONS:

 - Any person about whom we hold data has the right to make a subject access request.
 They are entitled to be told whether we are processing their personal data; why it is being processed; and to whom it may be disclosed.
 In addition, they are entitled to receive a copy of all the personal data that we are processing.

-- All subject access requests will be dealt with by the Head of Administration and any requests received will be passed to them immediately.
-If the initial request is not in writing, the person will be immediately asked to put the request in writing, or the request will be forwarded directly to the Head of Administration who will do so.
+- All subject access requests will be dealt with by the Compliance Officer and any requests received will be passed to them immediately.
+If the initial request is not in writing, the person will be immediately asked to put the request in writing, or the request will be forwarded directly to the Compliance Officer who will do so.
 However, the fact that a request is not made in writing will never be used as a means of delaying the response.
 We are obliged to fully respond to any subject access request within 30 days which can be extended for a further two months.

-- The Data Protection Laws (DPL) allow organisations to potentially charge a reasonable fee for subject access requests.
+- DPL allow organisations to potentially charge a reasonable fee for subject access requests.

 - Under certain circumstances HLP may be exempt from disclosing certain information.